 In view of that in I John 4, he puts them through a theological examination using for their touchstone the question of whether they "confess that Jesus Christ has come in the flesh."

 John's theme in his first epistle is the possibility of having joy while living in this world.
 This is a joy that comes from God.
-In spite of circumstances and conditions we find ourselves, John made that perfectly clear in the fourth verse of the first chapter: "these things we write to you that your joy may be full."
+In spite of circumstances and conditions we find ourselves, John made that perfectly clear in I John 1:4: "These things we write to you that your joy may be full."

 He writes to the members of God's church in a very difficult and contradictory world.
 He writes to us to say that although "the whole world lies in wickedness," nevertheless it is possible for us to have a joy, a fullness of joy, in spite of it all.